 Parallel Inductor Circuit

-If the number of inductors is connected parallel with each other than the circuit is known as a parallel inductor circuit.
-In this type of circuit, the circuit is divided into each branch of the circuit as shown in the figure below
+If the number of inductors is connected parallelly with each other than the circuit is known as a parallel inductor circuit.
+In this type of circuit, the circuit is divided into each branch of the circuit as shown in the figure below:

 Applications of Inductor

 Some of the uses of the Inductor are as follows